Quantum channels and memory effects: Solvable Models

 Such a unitary mapping from $n$ uses of a Gaussian memory channel to $n$ parallel uses of independent single-mode channels was first considered in \cite{CCM+05,CCM+06,GM05}, and then applied for estimating the communication capacities of Gaussian memory channels in several settings \cite{LMM09,LPM09,LGM10,LGM10b,SKC09}.
 A formal definition of the class of memory channels that can unraveled first appeared in \cite{LM10}.

 If one takes the one-mode channel as a reference point, representing a single use of the channel, $n$ uses of the quantum memory channel are characterized by the triads $(\sf{d}^{(n)},\sf{X}^{(n)},\sf{Y}^{(n)})$ such that either $\sf{d}^{(n)}\neq\bigoplus_{k=1}^n\sf{d}^{(1)}$ or $\sf{X}^{(n)} \neq \bigoplus_{k=1}^n \sf{X}^{(1)}$, $\sf{Y}^{(n)} \neq \bigoplus_{k=1}^n \sf{Y}^{(1)}$ (see Sec.\ \ref{CV-qc}).
 A memory channel can be unraveled if there exist unitary transformations $\Phi_E^{(n)}$, $\Phi_D^{(n)}$, acting on $n$ modes, such that $\Phi_D^{(n)} \phi^{(n)} \Phi_E^{(n)} = \bigotimes_{k=1}^n \phi^{(1)}_k$, that is, $n$ uses of the memory channel are unitary equivalent to the tensor product of $n$ independent -- but not necessary identical -- single-mode Gaussian channel (this mapping is depicted in Fig.\ \ref{unraveling1}).
 Since the application of unitary transformations cannot change the capacities of the channel, they can be equivalently computed for the unraveled channel, in which each input mode is transformed independently (although in general not-identically).
 If one is interested in the calculation of constrained capacities, then one has to take in account how the constraint changes under the action of the encoding and decoding unitaries.
 A relevant setting is that of encoding and decoding transformations preserving the constraint.
-For the case of constrained mean input excitation-number, the constraint is preserved if $\sum_{k=1}^n a_k^\dag a_k = {\Phi_E^{(n)}}^\dag \sum_{k=1}^n a_k^\dag a_k \Phi_E^{(n)}$.
-This is the case when the encoding unitary is a linear passive transformation.
-For optical realization, such transformations are implemented by a network of beam-splitters and phase-shifters (see e.g., \cite{FOP05}).
+For the case of constrained mean input excitation-number, the constraint is preserved if $\sum_{k=1}^n a_k^\dag a_k = \Phi_E^{*(n)}\left(\sum_{k=1}^n a_k^\dag a_k\right)$, a condition which is satisfied when the encoding unitary is a linear passive transformation, e.g. in the case of optical realization, when exploiting a network of beam splitters and phase shifters (see e.g., \cite{FOP05}).